InnovateForVegas/.github/CONTRIBUTING.md

 * Proposing new features or useful changes
 * Becoming a maintainer of a project or project repository or other component(s)

+All contributors to any part of any project or project component repository or project-related resource or component to which this CONTRIBUTING policy applies shall make any contribution in accordance with the [Developer Certification of Origin](https://developercertificate.org/).

 Contributors and contributions to this project repository should adhere to the following rules and guidelines:

 ## Copyright, Copyright Assignment, and Licensing of Contributed Creative Work